 Some Political Leftovers

-South Korean Language Policy - A Letter to President
+South Korean Language Policy - A Letter to President Roh Moo-hyun

-Parliamentary Senate Inquiry on the Status of Australian Expatriates
+Australian Parliamentary Senate Inquiry on the Status of Australian Expatriates

 Exit of a Hack Teacher

 Technical & Further Education in Australia: Is there a star to steer by?

 This paper, first written in 1996, should be an historical document.

 However, in 2012 it is a precise and current description of Technical

 and Further Education inAustralia.
-The present state
+The present state government of

-TAFEs and aborting their mission, even as Australia
+aborting their mission, even as Australia

 is “forced” to import unprecedented numbers of skilled workers from

 technical education in many countries – its relatively low status

 leading to periodic cuts in funding, difficulty in attracting talented

 career staff, and the cyclical destruction of accumulated skills

 through casualisation.
 This document has been published by the Senate

 The De-Skilling of 100,000 Skilled Tradesmen